On the Trade-off between Redundancy and Local Coherence in Summarization: Introduction

-Even though recent advances in machine learning brought promising results --mostly involving increasingly larger neural networks-- in all stages of the summarization pipeline, core challenges such as redundancy during content selection \cite{xiao2020systematically,jia2021deep} and coherence of produced summaries \cite{cao2018faithful,sharma2019bigpatent,hua2021dyploc} remain critically open \cite{teufel2016deeper,gatt2018survey}.
+Even though recent advances in machine learning brought promising results --mostly involving increasingly larger neural networks-- in all stages of the summarization pipeline, core challenges such as redundancy \shortcite{xiao2020systematically,jia2021deep,gu2022memsum} remain critically open.
 Notably, \citeA{xiao2020systematically} reported that modern extractive summarization systems are prone to produce highly redundant excerpts when redundancy is not explicitly accounted for.
 The problem becomes particularly acute when the source document is highly redundant, i.e.\ information is repeated in many parts of the document.
-Some examples of highly redundant documents include scientific articles, and in general, long structured documents.
+Some examples of highly redundant documents include scientific articles, and in general, long-structured documents.
 Consider the example in Figure~\ref{fig:doc-red} showcasing how information is repeated across sections in a scientific article.
-Information redundancy is characteristic of the writing style in scientific literature: the `Introduction' section is expected to lay down the research questions addressed in the paper, each of which will be elaborated upon in following sections, and the `Conclusion' section (or equivalent) gathers insights and summarizes the answers to each research question.
-In this work, we tackle the problem of summarizing long, highly redundant documents, and address this gap by proposing unsupervised extractive summarization systems capable of consuming long documents in linear time and extract significantly less redundant summaries than strong baselines.
+Information redundancy is characteristic of the writing style in scientific literature: the `Introduction' section is expected to lay down the research questions addressed in the paper, each of which will be elaborated upon in the following sections, and the `Conclusion' section (or equivalent) gathers insights and summarizes the answers to each research question.